 Disqus provides access to portions of its Service via RSS feeds and an API.
 For the purposes of these Terms, such access constitutes use of the Service.
 Disqus asks that you use these features respectfully, and as may be outlined in any documentation that we provide.
 You may not use these or any other features of the Service itself to allow the display of any portion of the Disqus database or reproduce, duplicate or copy any or all of the Disqus Service.
 Disqus reserves the right to change these features at any time and to disable access to the feeds and the API at any time for any reason or no reason.

 Please review the Disqus Service Rules below, in consideration of the license to use the Services you agree to comply with the Service Rules which are part of these Terms and outline what is prohibited on the services.
-Please also note, Disqus comments often appear in websites and online communities not owned by Disqus, these websites and online communities may their own rules about content and comments on their site, please respect the rules of the communities in which you are using Disqus to comment.
+Please also note, Disqus comments often appear in websites and online communities not owned by Disqus, these websites and online communities may have their own rules about content and comments on their site, please respect the rules of the communities in which you are using Disqus to comment.

 Bullying; Harassment; Hate Speech.
 We do not allow bullying or hate speech on the Disqus platform.
 Hate speech attacks people based on “protected characteristics” which include race, ethnicity, sexual orientation, religious affiliation, sex, gender, gender identity or serious disability or disease.
 Bullying targets individuals with the intention of degrading or shaming them.
 Bullying is especially harmful to minors because they may be more vulnerable.
 Disqus prohibits bullying and hate speech and requires our users to respect each other and comment with the respect and sensitivity of others in mind.